iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### 3. Setup neighbors

-Add your HORNET neighbor addresses to the `peering.json` file.
+Add your IOTA-Core neighbor addresses to the `peering.json` file.

 :::note